With Global Work from Home Day coming up the 10th of April, we thought we would explore the history of remote work and its trends over time.

 Working from home is also a key method of increasing the number of people who can work.
 If once many women found it difficult to work due to more conservative family roles, the present chance to work from home opened up the workforce and allowed many of them to earn.

-The increased number of remote jobs had been facilitated by software to keep track of tasks used by professionals on their desktops or phones—online and offline.
+The increased number of remote jobs has been facilitated by software to keep track of tasks used by professionals on their desktops or phones—online and offline.
 There’s timesheet recording software for the staff to log web entries.
 Even more, there’s free invoicing software ideal for people who want to send simple invoices to their clients without needing accounting services.
 Or, they could opt for a simple invoice generator online.
+Thanks to cloud services, everything from project management to time and billing software is available at the convenience of a home office.

 Now, more people who were previously unable to work are getting this opportunity.
 We’re talking here about stay-at-home parents, those with chronic illnesses, and other groups where standard office space isn’t suitable can all benefit from remote work.